kmock930/MARL-autonomous-vehicle/README.md

  ## Evaluations
  * Run the [`evaluation.py`](./training/evaluation.py) script to plot nicely looking graphs based on metrics we recorded during training.
- * On your terminal, change directory into `training/`, and then run `tensorboard --logdir=logs/train`.
+ * On your terminal, change directory into `training/`, and then run `tensorboard --logdir=logs`.
 Open `http://localhost:6006/` or the port it opens to in order to view GPU consumption statistics.

  ## Execution Guide
 * [**TMUX**](tmux.md) for idling long executions